mandykoh/go-covertree/README.md

 This software is made available under an [MIT license](LICENSE).

+## Thread safety

+[Tree](https://godoc.org/github.com/mandykoh/go-covertree#Tree) instances are thread-safe for readonly access, but should be externally synchronised if concurrent read-write access is required.
+[Store](https://godoc.org/github.com/mandykoh/go-covertree#Store) implementations should observe their own thread-safety considerations.

 ## Example usage

 Define a type to be stored in the tree: